 - produce bags, although you can purchase excellent reusable alternatives.
 (Check out Step 4 in my Simple Steps post for suggestions.)

 If you want to purchase environmentally friendly poop bags, check the labels carefully.
-Many don’t break down or do only under specific conditions.
+Many don’t break down or do so only under specific conditions.
 My top picks:

 - BioBag Pet Waste Bags.
 Certified compostable with organic waste in a municipal setting.